Iranians chant 'Death to America' to mark U.S. embassy seizure

 Khamenei has banned Iranian officials from holding talks unless the United States returns to the nuclear deal and lifts all sanctions.

-Reporting by Dubai newsroom; Editing by Robert Birsel
+Reporting by Dubai newsroom; Editing by Robert Birsel, William Maclean